-The College of Business and Behavioral Science is distinctive among colleges nationwide in that it includes faculty researchers from the behavioral sciences, social sciences and business perspectives within one unit.
-For CBBS researchers, the focus may be on an individual or small group such as a team or family, an organization such as a business or a volunteer group, or a regional, national or international economy or society.
-Whatever the focus — local or international, for-profit or not-for-profit — there is one thing in common: CBBS individuals, groups and organizations pursue purposeful action through vigorous research experiences.
+Researchers may focus on an individual or small group such as a team or family, an organization such as a business or a volunteer group, or a regional, national or international economy or society.
+Whatever the focus — local or international, for-profit or not-for-profit — there is one thing in common: our faculty and students pursue purposeful action through vigorous research experiences.

-For assistance in preparing a proposal for submission to a funding organization or for managing the finances of your new or existing grants and contracts, contact the CBBS OSP Support Center.
+For assistance in preparing a proposal for submission to a funding organization or for managing the finances of your new or existing grants and contracts, contact the college's OSP Support Center.

 Additional reports may be available.
-Please contact the CBBS OSP Support Center to request additional information.
+Please contact the OSP Support Center to request additional information.

 Photos: (Top) Dr. June Pilcher, Alumni Distinguished Professor of Psychology, demonstrates the FitDesk to a Creative Inquiry student Emily Howard.
 (Right) Dr. Pilcher and Human Factors Psychology Graduate student Drew Morris pose in front of his 1st place poster at the 2014 Clemson Graduate Research and Discovery Symposium (GRADs).